 Selling the iMac

 You can have a great product, but it's no use if no one gets to hear of it.
-Today, Apple can't lift a finger without it becoming news, but back in the 1990s, few expected the company to even survive so nothing it did would automatically get attention.
+Today, Apple can't lift a finger without it becoming news, but back in the 1990s, few expected the company to even survive so nothing it did would get today's automatic, instant attention.

 And for the well-designed iMac, Apple also made well-designed TV adverts.
-Jeff Goldblum presented the ads, each of which were the opposite of hyped up.
+Jeff Goldblum presented these ads, each of which were the opposite of hyped up.

 Instead, the ads were simple, straightforward, and funny.
 It's very hard to do funny, and it's even harder to do it when hawking a product — just ask Microsoft — but Apple did it.